Booger-sudo/ATSResumizer/README.md

 3. Upload your resume (in PDF format) and paste the job description.

-4. The application will extract information from your resume, calculate the ATS score, rewrite the resume to better match the job description, and generate an optimized resume PDF for download.
+4. The application will process the resume, calculate the ATS score, rewrite the resume to match the job description, and generate an optimized resume PDF for download.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.

 ## License